-#Equality #Labour Principle 6: KEA will uphold the elimination of discrimination in respect of employment and occupation Each semester, a mere 16-18% of the uptake on the Danish programme for architectural technologists has been women.
+#EQUALITY #LABOUR Principle 6: KEA will uphold the elimination of discrimination in respect of employment and occupation Each semester, a mere 16-18% of the uptake on the Danish programme for architectural technologists have been women.
 This tendency is also reflected in the construction industry.
 As the programme is aimed at educating managers for the industry, it would be interesting to explore why women are not attracted to the construction industry.
-The objective is to research why women are refraining from taking education within the construction industry.
-Education as architectural technologists would give women access to: - Manage construction projects - Ensure quality in the projects and - Handle all phases in a construction project The knowledge gained from the research could enable KEA to increase the awareness of short- and medium-term education at KEA within construction (Architectural Technologists, Construction Coordinators, and Construction Technicians).
-It is the hope that this would inspire other educational institutions to follow and attract more women through improved marketing of the programmes.
+We aim to research why women are refraining from taking education within the construction industry.
+Education as architectural technologists would give women access to: - Manage construction projects - Ensure the quality of the projects and - Handle all phases in a construction project The knowledge gained from the research could enable KEA to increase the awareness of short- and medium-term education at KEA within construction (Architectural Technologists, Construction Coordinators, and Construction Technicians).
+It is our hope that this would inspire other educational institutions to follow and attract more women through improved marketing of the programmes.
 The motivation and objective led to the following research question: Why do women not choose short-and medium-termed education within construction?
-Method and analysis of the research is based on a qualitative phenomenological approach using semi-structured qualitative interviews based on an interview guide.
-The method implies that the empirical data is analysed using a phenomenological approach that uncovers the essence of the experiences expressed by the interviewees.
-Three key interviewees where chosen and they were women in managerial positions in the construction industry and students at KEA.
+The method and analysis of the research are based on a qualitative phenomenological approach using semi-structured qualitative interviews based on an interview guide.
+The method implies that the empirical data are analysed using a phenomenological approach that uncovers the essence of the experiences expressed by the interviewees.
+Three key interviewees where chosen and they were Each semester, a mere 16-18% of the uptake on the Danish programme for architectural technologists have been women. women in managerial positions in the construction industry and students at KEA.
 Data such as statistics, the historical development of women in construction, other research projects and international tendencies provide a knowledge base for the research.
 The research will result in a research article presented at a conference and it will support the recruitment of more women for the educational construction programmes at KEA.
-Stakeholders in the industry and students at KEA.
+Stakeholders in the industry and students at KEA Jan Johansson, Docent at KEA Research & Innovation, KEA Build Bo Mahs, Lecturer at KEA Build KEA COMPETENCE KEA Competence offers qualifying continuing education at academy and diploma level.

-Jan Johansson, Senior Lecturer at KEA Research & Innovation, Build Bo Mahs, Lecturer at KEA Build KEA COMPETENCE KEA Competence offers qualifying continuing education at academy and diploma level.
 The courses are scheduled so that studies can be followed alongside a job and so the students get updated on new knowledge and theory to improve their academic profile.
-SUSTAINABLE PROJECT MANAGEMENT #Environment Principle 7: KEA will support a precautionary approach to environmental challenges Principle 8: KEA will undertake initiatives to promote greater environmental responsibility; and Principle 9: KEA will encourage the development and diffusion of environmentally friendly technologies Sustainable Project Management is a new course developed at KEA which aims at providing coordinator students with the core competencies to manage and coordinate sustainable projects.
+SUSTAINABLE PROJECT MANAGEMENT #ENVIRONMENT Principle 7: KEA will support a precautionary approach to environmental challenges Principle 8: KEA will undertake initiatives to promote greater environmental responsibility Principle 9: KEA will encourage the development and diffusion of environmentally friendly technologies Sustainable Project Management is a new course developed at KEA which aims at providing students of Construction Coordination with the core competencies to manage and coordinate sustainable projects.
 The course deals with the UN 17 sustainable development goals and 169 sub-goals and consequently with climate, social conditions and economy from a human and corporate perspective.
 The students will learn how to contribute to a positive sustainable development and how to put the UN sustainable goals into practice in the form of concrete sustainable initiatives.
 The course thus places project management in a sustainable perspective and provides the students with the necessary tools to enable them to become coordinators who will contribute positively to the global agenda of sustainability.
 At the same time, the students will learn to use classic and concrete tools in the management of small and medium-sized projects and gain an understanding of agile projects and resource allocation.
 The below topics will be included in presentations by expert guest lectures: